Is TWIA a state agency?

 When will we know the premium amount?

-The depopulation company will begin renewing policies effective August 1 of the program year.
+The depopulation company will begin renewing policies effective May 1 of the program year.
 You will receive renewal information, including specific premium amounts, from the depopulation company as each policy renews.
-Please note that the policy’s premium may be different than TWIA's premium but must be no more than 115% that of TWIA.
+Please note that the policy’s premium may be different than TWIA's premium but must not be more than 15% higher than the current premium on the TWIA policy.
 Agents should communicate directly with depopulation insurers about premiums when entering into contracts with these companies, including any underwriting requirements that could affect premiums.
 For information about depopulation insurers, please follow links from our website.

 What will new coverage and service look like?